-Your savings will vary depending on the age of the air conditioner, but typically, getting a new air conditioner takes strategic advantage of the technological innovations made that make heating and cooling equipment more efficient.
+Some of the savings will be dependent on the age of the air conditioner, but typically, getting a new air conditioner takes strategic advantage of the technological innovations made that make heating and cooling equipment more efficient.

-Also cited as important keys to keeping your home cool without breaking the bank:
+Also noted as vital keys to keeping your home cool without spending a lot:

 - Add insulation to your attic

 - Seal your ductwork to make sure the cool air is going to the correct areas

 - Set your thermostat to 78 degrees Fahrenheit; 26 degrees Celsius

 - Close vents in rooms that are empty

 - Turn on a ceiling fan in the area you are in

 Whether you’re hoping to set up air conditioner service or want to learn more about your replacement air conditioner possibilities, give the experts at Stark Services a call at 817-668-6689 or set up an appointment with us through our online scheduler.